ltrc/ilparser-api/README.md

 # ilparser-api
 An API for Parsing Indic Languages

+>Note: This API runs the full dependency parser which can take, on an average, up to 2.6 seconds on a sentence of length 20 words.

 Installing Dependencies (Ubuntu):
 ```bash
 $ sudo -E apt-get install autoconf cpanminus gcc git libgdbm-dev libglib2.0-dev make python-numpy \